benwinding/benw-blog/source/_drafts/all-open-source-is-charity.md

 ---
-title: Open-Source is about giving back
+title: All open-source is charity
 description:
 date: 2023-01-08 10:37:10
 photos: